germanoeich/nirn-proxy/README.md

 ### Bearer Tokens

-Bearer tokens are fully supported.
+Bearer tokens are first class citizens.
 They are treated differently than bot tokens, while bot queues are long lived and never get evicted, Bearer queues are put into an LRU and are spread out by their token hash instead of by the path hash.
 This provides a more even spread of bearer queues across nodes in the cluster.
 In addition, Bearer globals are always handled locally.
 You can control how many bearer queues to keep at any time with the MAX_BEARER_COUNT env var.

 ### Profiling